 Martha Gilligan is a student of Irish and Business at Maynooth University.
 Being from the local area, she has been involved with our conference since 2017 and enjoys hosting delegates from across the world in her hometown – the location of our conference.
 In her free time, she is an active member of her local gaelic football club.

-Connor Lightfoot attended the conference in 2018 as a delegate of the United Kingdom and has volunteered ever since.
+Connor Lightfoot attended the conference in 2018 as part of the student delegation from the United Kingdom and has volunteered ever since.

 Eirinn McAleese is a student of Law at University of Ulster in Antrim, Northern Ireland.
 Having attended our conference in 2019, she looks forward to joining our team at future conferences.
 In her spare time, she plays netball as part of a local team and volunteers her time to charitable causes such as her local food bank.